Error correction based on partial information: -List Decoding Capacity

-To show that the FRS codes achieve the $\alpha$-list decoding capacity, we need to define the functions $f_i, i=1,2,\dots,n$ and $g_i, i=1,2,\dots,L$ that satisfy \eqref{eq:listfg}-\eqref{eq:listgf}.
-We again use the functions $f_1=f_2=\dots=f_n=f$ defined in \eqref{eq:deff}, i.e., we still download an $\alpha l$ symbols of $F$ from each of the codeword coordinates.
-Then we obtain the code $\cC^{\alpha}$ defined in \eqref{eq:Calpha2} whose rate is $R/\alpha.$ When the code length $n$ and sub-packetization $l$ of the FRS code become large enough, we can use the list decoding algorithm introduced in \cite{Guruswami08} to decode $\cC^{\alpha}$ up to a fraction arbitrarily close to $1-R/\alpha$ of errors with list size $L$ polynomial in $n.$
+It is also possible to show that there exists a family of FRS codes of growing length $n$ and sub-packetization $l$ that can be list-decoded from an $1-R/\alpha$ fraction of errors by downloading an $\alpha$ proportion of the codeword.
+To justify this claim, we again need to construct $n+1$ functions $f_i:F^{l}\to F^{\alpha_i l}, i=1,2,\dots,n$ and $g: F^{(\sum_{i=1}^n\alpha_i) l} \to F^{nl}$ that satisfy \eqref{eq:listgf}.
+It turns out that the projection functions suffice, and we take $f_1=f_2=\dots=f_n=f,$ where $f$ is defined in \eqref{eq:deff}.
+Downloading an $\alpha$ proportion from each of the codeword coordinates, we obtain the code $\cC^{\alpha}$ defined in \eqref{eq:Calpha2} whose rate is $R/\alpha.$ When the code length $n$ and sub-packetization $l$ of the FRS code become large enough, we can use the list decoding algorithm introduced in \cite{Guruswami08} to decode $\cC^{\alpha}$ up to a fraction arbitrarily close to $1-R/\alpha$ of errors.